apache/beam/playground/terraform/infrastructure/cloudbuild-manual-setup/README.md

 # Deploy Playgorund environment from Cloud Build triggers:
 1. Run "Initialize-Playground-environment" trigger
-2. Run "Deploy-Update-Playground-environment" trigger when previous job successfully completed.
-This trigger can be restarted to rebuild GKE cluster container images from _REPO_NAME repository _BRANCH_NAME branch.
+2. Run "Deploy-Update-Playground-environment" trigger when previous job successfully completed This trigger can be restarted to rebuild GKE cluster container images from _REPO_NAME repository _BRANCH_NAME branch.

 Each of these steps provides substitutions to customize Playgorund environment deployment: